-- Mobility needs of the elderly and disabled - Transportation safety
+- Mobility needs of the elderly and disabled

 - Freight mobility

 - Connectivity with the larger transportation system

 - Supporting economic development

+- Transportation safety

 - Agricultural-vehicle mobility

 - Recreational transportation uses

 - Tourism

-In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified ATVs, tractors/combines/wagons, bicycles, and horse drawn buggies/wagons as other types of transportation used in jurisdiction.
+In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified ATVs and tractors as other types of transportation used in the jurisdiction.
+Horse drawn buggies/wagons are not used in the Town of Wayne.

-The most satisfactory aspect of the Town of Lamont's transportation system (i.e. roads) are the recent improvements to STH 81.
-There are roads that exit onto STH 81 that have limited sight distances and this was mentioned as the most unsatisfactory transportation of Lamont.
-The prioritization of transportation issues in the Town of Lamont are ranked below.
+The most satisfactory aspect of the Town of Wayne's transportation system is the highway maintenance.
+The least satisfactory aspect is visibility on roads.
+Improvements to cutting road banks down to keep snow from drifting and signage are needed.
+The prioritization of transportation issues in the Town of Wayne are ranked below.
 "1" is the highest priority.

-3 - Transportation needs of the elderly and disabled
+5 - Transportation needs of the elderly and disabled

-- 5 Freight mobility
+- 6 Freight mobility

-- 8 Connectivity with the larger transportation system
+- 2 Connectivity with the larger transportation system

-- 7 Transportation to support economic development
+- 4 Transportation to support economic development

 - 1 Transportation safety

-- 2 Agricultural-vehicle mobility
+- 3 Agricultural-vehicle mobility

-- 4 Recreational transportation uses
+- 7 Recreational transportation uses

-- 6 Tourism (including preservation of rural views)
+8 - Tourism (including preservation of rural views)